amoe/acceleratedcpp/notes.md

 which is relatively unremarkable -- except that it demonstrates when you can keep track of two indices, but probably still not go to quadratic time.
 I'd say that this is still O(n) algorithm.

+Exercies:

+# 5-0 -- Done.
+# 5-1 -- Done as a Python program, see the python playground.
+# 5-2
+ Written the vector version, generated three test files using a perl program..
+Time is fine for 10 elements, then sortof OK for 1000 elements, and with 10,000 it becomes insanely slow!
+This is a really interesting exercise on performance.
+It takes 98 seconds!  for 10,000 records for an insanely simple operation And that's jsut because erase() is slow on vectors

+The list version, on the other hand, takes a tiny bit less...
+Not sure why